 The SIP order stipulates if more stringent city regulations exist, the stricter of the two must be adhered to.
 Home stagers, painters, and landscapers are not considered essential.
 While this means no new staging can be placed in a home if it came on the market after March 16, 2020, virtual staging companies offer a unique solution to this restriction.
 It is important to note that virtual staging may alter your impression of how large or how small a space is.
 It is important to refer to floor plans with measurements, in concert with virtual staging, to get an accurate sense of the scale of each room.

 In the Bay Area, over the past 10 years, we have been experiencing a seller’s market where contingencies were a thing of the past.
 The majority of prevailing offers waived all contingencies.
-Under the new circumstances with Covid-19, this has changed.
+Under the new circumstances with the coronavirus, this has changed.
 The economic standstill brought on by this health crisis has swelled the tide of unemployment.
 Some experts predict we may cross 20% unemployment in the next few months.
 This means jobs are uncertain and loans that were previously available may not be tomorrow.
 It is essential to have contingencies to cover you in case of unforeseen changes in employment or the ability to qualify for a loan.
 Additionally, since showings are limited to virtual only whenever feasible, inspection contingencies are something you may want to include in the contract.
 Speak to a qualified real estate agent who can effectively advise you on the risks and benefits.

 - Close of escrow and timelines